 Proposal 3b: RAN2 confirm for L2 remote UE which is out-of-coverage, and has not connected to network directly or via a relay UE (i.e., neither RRC_CONNECTED nor RRC_IDLE/INACTIVE), it can rely on pre-configuration.

+[Rapporteur summary] There is no concern raised by any company targeting on the above two proposals, thus, rapporteur suggests to mark the above two proposals as [Prioritized to be agreed]

 On the other hand, companies also show their views on the similar scenario for L3 remote UE.
 For L3 remote UE which is out-of-coverage, no matter whether the remote UE is connecting to a relay UE, network cannot be aware of the existence of this remote UE, where it is different compared to L2 relay.
 Therefore, remote UE cannot acquire network configuration from relay link, then only pre-configuration can be applied.